margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for hope in the universe and the world
 * Grateful for a clearer understanding of history
 * Grateful for all the people expressing joy in other faith circles
+* Grateful for church hymns corresponding with passages in the textbooks
+* Grateful for positive memories in DC and the good going on
+* Grateful for the good going on outside this room
+* Grateful for home in Memphis
+* Grateful for home in Charlottesville
+* Grateful for home in other places
+* Grateful for memories at VUa and the beauty
+* Grateful for music playing
+* Grateful for all the expressions in this room
+* Grateful for the harmony
+* Grateful for mentors at work
+* Grateful for dual language preschools
+* Grateful for the Spanish language
+* Grateful for nusring homes in and around Crossville
+* Grateful for people who have served our country
+* Grateful for the Fourth of July
 * Grateful for God's care everlasting
 * Grateful for songs about everlasting love
 * Grateful for rhymes in children's music and children's literature